djkeu/headFirstPython/index.md

 How are you quering your database, p.463
     vsearch4web.py

+# Chapter 12 - advanced iteration, p.477
+## Looping like crazy

+Bahama buzzers have place to go, p.478

+# Database
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 - Note:                                                     -
 -   database: vsearchlogDB                                  -